jmarquis/hatteras/README.md

 This is a fork of the [Squarespace Base Template](https://github.com/Squarespace/base-template) specifically tailored to give a jump start to experienced Squarespace template developers, instead of sample content and extra readmes.

-This repo also contains config files for NPM, Bower, Grunt and [grunt-bower-task](https://github.com/yatskevich/grunt-bower-task), which is used to dynamically fetch the latest version of [a minimal LESS mixin library](https://github.com/knapsackco/mixins).

 Setup
 -----

 1. Clone a fork of this repo to your computer.
-2. In the root directory of your new template, run `npm install && grunt` to fetch the mixins library.
-3. Set up a new Squarespace Developer Platform site as described on the [Developer Platform Setup page](http://developers.squarespace.com/initial-setup/).
+2. Set up a new Squarespace Developer Platform site as described on the [Developer Platform Setup page](http://developers.squarespace.com/initial-setup/).
-4. Fill in your username, password and remote folder for your Squarespace site in `sftp-config.json`.
+3. Fill in your username, password and remote folder for your Squarespace site in `sftp-config.json`.
-5. That's it!
+4. That's it!
 Use SFTP to push/pull/sync files with Squarespace as you choose.

 Notable Differences